-- Answer a written request for direction made by the Legislative Services Office when in preparation of plans as required by this Article; the Legislative Services Office is confronted with the necessity to make any decision for which no clearly applicable guideline is provided by G.S.
-120-4.54 and requests direction from the Commission. - (2) Authorize by adoption of policies the release of information under G.S.
-120-4.53(e). - (3) Upon the delivery by the Legislative Services Office to the General Assembly of a bill embodying an initial plan, as required by G.S.
-120-4.53(a), the Commission shall: - a.
+- (1) Answer a written request for direction made by the Legislative Services Office when, in preparation of plans as required by this Article, the Legislative Services Office is confronted with the necessity to make any decision for which G.S.
+120-4.60 provides no clearly applicable guideline. - (2) Authorize by adoption of policies the release of information under G.S.
+120-4.58(f). - (3) Upon the delivery by the Legislative Services Office to the General Assembly of a bill embodying an initial plan, as required by G.S.
+120-4.58(d), the Commission shall: - a.
 As expeditiously as reasonably possible, schedule and conduct at least three public hearings, in different geographic regions of the State, on that plan. - b.
-Following the hearings, promptly prepare and submit to the Principal Clerk of the Senate and the Principal Clerk of the House of Representatives a report summarizing information and testimony received by the Commission in the course of the hearings.
+Following the hearings, promptly prepare and submit to the Principal Clerks of both the Senate and the House of Representatives a report summarizing information and testimony received by the Commission in the course of the hearings.
 The Commission's report shall include any comments and conclusions which its members deem appropriate on the information and testimony received at the hearings or otherwise presented to the Commission.
-The report as to a plan shall be submitted no later than 14 calendar days after the date the bill embodying an initial plan is delivered to the General Assembly."
+The report as to a plan shall be submitted no later than 14 calendar days after the date the bill embodying an initial plan is delivered to the General Assembly.